 What are Maternal Care Services?

 We offer a variety of services to meet the needs of women during pregnancy, the postpartum period, and throughout the course of motherhood.
-Crossroads Counseling is a partner of Joyful Life Birth & Counseling Services and together we provide maternal care services to women in all stages of motherhood.
+At Crossroads, we provide maternal care services to women in all stages of motherhood.

 Our Maternal & Women's Health Team